-" I had already used Poly Works Inspector on a major project before coming to Iter.
-I wanted to continue using this software that allows us to acquire large point clouds directly in the software,"says Lionel Poncet, an engineer in Iter's metrology group. " Other software on the market is limited in analyzing large numbers of points.
-We preferred PolyWorks Inspector, which meets the need for rapid analysis on data containing a large number of points,"adds Hani Gagueche, CAD designer in charge of reverse engineering.
+" I had already used Poly Works Inspector on a major project before arriving at Iter.
+I wanted to continue using this software, which enables us to acquire large point clouds directly in the software. "says Lionel Poncet, an engineer in Iter's metrology group. " Other software on the market is limited in its ability to analyze large numbers of points.
+We prefer PolyWorks Inspector, which meets the need for rapid analysis of data containing a large number of points. "adds Hani Gagueche, CAD draftsman in charge of reverse engineering.

 " In the field of metrology, we use PolyWorks directly with our laser scanning equipment.
-Once the object is scanned, we have a point cloud and a polygonal model that is very precise and of very good quality thanks to the tools available at the very moment of acquisition,"explains Lionel Poncet. " Once the data is received, thanks to the reports in our possession indicating critical assembly areas, we launch analyses that take into account the components as built and the components around which we know the dimensions to ensure that it works well together.
-For the base of the cryostat, we quickly realized that there were very critical areas, identified thanks to PolyWorks, and that a tool was needed to move this component to the millimeter for about thirty centimeters.
-Several tools were developed in-house, PolyWorks allowed us to choose the most suitable, "adds Hani Gagueche.
-And Lionel Poncet to specify that, in this case, PolyWorks made it possible to optimize the installation sequence, and this in less than 12 hours.
+Once the object has been scanned, we have access to a point cloud and a polygonal model that are both highly accurate and of excellent quality, thanks to the tools available at the very moment of acquisition. "explains Lionel Poncet. " Once the data has been received, thanks to reports in our possession indicating critical assembly zones, we launch analyses that take into account the components as built and the components located around them whose dimensions we know, to ensure that they work well together.
+For the cryostat base, we quickly realized that there were some very critical areas, identified using PolyWorks, and that a tool would be needed to move this component to within a millimeter over a distance of some thirty centimeters.
+Several tools were developed in-house, and PolyWorks enabled us to choose the most suitable one "adds Hani Gagueche.
+And Lionel Poncet adds that, in this case, PolyWorks optimized the installation sequence in less than 12 hours.

-" The prestressing rings were also completely scanned,"explains Lionel Poncet.
-A model has been created to be integrated into the CAD in anticipation of future assembly packages.
+" The prestressing rings were also completely scanned.explains Lionel Poncet.
+A model was created for integration into CAD in preparation for future assembly packages.
 Correction coils were also scanned using PolyWorks.
-On the model obtained, we must design wedges to fit the future interfaces.
-We also need to characterize and measure a number of pipes to verify that there will be no collision with future components that need to arrive.
-This also allows us to know the interface for future welding and cutting. "
+On the resulting model, we need to design shims to fit future interfaces.
+We also need to characterize and measure a number of pipes to ensure that there will be no collisions with future components due to arrive.
+This also enables us to know the interface for future welding and cutting. "

-Beyond internal teams, subcontracting companies also use PolyWorks when it comes to acquiring point clouds. " PolyWorks Inspector is a universal module dedicated to metrology that allows a multi-device connection.
-It is available in standard or premium mode, allowing to carry out dense point cloud post-processing with the possibility of obtaining, in real time, "quality" indications on data acquisition.
-Beyond the logical metro aspect, the software allows, for example, the obtaining of clearance maps, "argues Thibaut Hehlen, sales manager at PolyWorks Europa, a subsidiary of InnovMetric, the publisher of Poly Works. " Thanks to software like PolyWorks, we are able to do watchmaking with trucks,"says Hani Gagueche.
-To make available certain 3D reconstructions made for critical cases, reverse engineering specialists use PolyWorks Modeler, a modeling & reverse engineering solution. " This module allows us to reconstruct surfaces from very precise meshes and provide a CAD file that is accessible to everyone, even when users do not have Poly Works or powerful computers.
-The many Catia users on the Iter program can thus have access to the files we have produced,"explains Hani Gagueche.
+In addition to in-house teams, subcontractors also use PolyWorks to acquire point clouds. " PolyWorks Inspector is a universal module dedicated to metrology, enabling multi-device connection.
+It is available in standard or premium mode, enabling post-processing of dense point clouds with the possibility of obtaining, in real time, "quality" indications on data acquisition.
+Beyond the logical metro aspect, the software can also be used, for example, to obtain clearance maps. ", argues Thibaut Hehlen, Sales Manager at PolyWorks Europa, a subsidiary of InnovMetric, the publisher of Poly Works. " Thanks to software such as PolyWorks, we are able to make watches with trucks. "says Hani Gagueche.
+To make 3D reconstructions of critical cases available, the reverse engineering specialists use PolyWorks Modeler, a modeling and reverse engineering solution. " This module enables us to reconstruct surfaces from very precise meshes, and to provide a CAD file accessible to all, even when users don't have Poly Works or powerful computers.
+For example, Catia users on the Iter program have access to the files we have produced. "explains Hani Gagueche.